KernelTuner/kernel_tuner/roadmap.md

 These are the things that we would like to implement, but we currently have no demand for it.
 If you are interested in any of these, let us know!

+ * Option to set function that computes search space restriction, instead of a list of strings
+ * Option to set function that computes grid dimensions instead of grid divisor lists
  * Provide API for analysis of tuning results
- * Tuning compiler options in combination with other parameters kernel
+ * Tuning compiler options in combination with other parameters
  * Example that tunes a kernel using thread block re-indexing
  * Example CUDA host code that uses runtime compilation